 The Activity Room is available for students on the Ankeny Campus.
 Located in Building 5, the Activity Room provides a space for students to relax, study, and play various games in a lounge-like setting.
-Games include four pool tables, a ping pong table and various arcade games.
+Games include pool, ping pong, and various arcade games.
 The games are provided by Playin Around Games.
+For more information, contact Recreation & Wellness at 964-6333.